jp-1990/leetcode/README.md

 ## Climbing Stairs (\#70)

 You are climbing stairs, it takes n steps to reach the top.
-Each time you step you can either climb 1 or 2 steps, in how many distinct ways can you reach the top.
+Each time you step you can either climb 1 or 2 steps, in how many distinct ways can you reach the top?
 On closer inspection, the number of distinct combinations of steps for n is equal to those of n-1+n-2 (e.g. n=4 output=5, n=3 output=3, n=2 output=2.
 2+3=5).
 This is the same pattern followed by the Fibonacci sequence.
 This problem is essentially asking; Find the nth Fibonacci number.
 Solved in O(n) by building the sequence and returning the nth index.

+## Longest Substring Without Repeating Characters (\#3)

+Given a string, s, find the length of the longest substring without repeating characters.
+Similar to the maximum subarray problem, and can be solved in a similar way in O(n) time.
+This can be achieved by looping over the string once, and keeping track of the start and end of a range of letters, increasing the range by 1 each time to the right.
+If the next included letter is already in the string, then move the left bound up to that letter.
+If the string range length is greater than any string range length seen so far, replace that value with the new greatest value.
+(Sliding window approach).